-Washington State Home Inspection Candidate Handbook – This handbook provides information that you will need to register for the Home Inspector Examination for Washington.
-Be sure to keep this handbook after you have registered for the examination; you may wish to refer to it later.
+Washington State Home Inspection Candidate Handbook – This handbook provides important information that will help you register for the Washington State Home Inspector Examination.

-2009 International Residential Code® for One- and Two-family Dwellings – Internationally, code officials recognize the need for a modern, up-to-date residential code addressing the design and construction of one- and two-family dwellings and townhouses.
-The International Residential Code, in this 2009 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
-This comprehensive, stand-alone residential code establishes minimum regulations for one- and two-family dwellings and townhouses using prescriptive provisions.
-It is founded on broad-based principles that make possible the use of new materials and new building designs.
+2009 International Residential Code® for One- and Two-family Dwellings – Internationally, code officials recognize the need for up-to-date residential code addressing the design and construction of single and multi-family dwellings.
+The 2009 Edition International Residential Code (IRC) is designed to meet current needs through model code regulations that safeguard the public health and safety in all communities.

 Water Under Homes